 Speaking of wine, Brescia is quite close to Franciacorta, where they make Prosecco.

 You cannot get bored in Brescia, it has everything one needs for an active urban life.

 The lakes provide a beautiful retreat during the hot season while in winter you can enjoy skiing, sledging, snow tubing, etc.

-Liguria – mild weather all year round
+6. Liguria – mild weather all year round

 Liguria, Italy’s western coastline stretching to Monaco, is an amazing location with its own microclimate thanks to the wall of mountains in the north and the sea in the south.